hunterlex07/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: create a directory named my_first_directory in the /tmp/ directory.
 7-movethatfile: move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete: delete the file betty.
+9-firstdirdeletion: delete the directory my_first_directory that is in the /tmp directory.